Putnam-Lab/CBLS_Wetlab/CBLS_Wetlab_Protocols/README.md

 **<a name="Tank_Descriptions_and_Designated_Uses"></a> Tank Descriptions and Designated Uses**

- In addition, a small display tank has been installed for educational and outreach purposes.
+ -In addition, a small display tank has been installed for educational and outreach purposes.
 Among these, only the blue tanks and the display tank currently house marine invertebrates, primarily corals.

 **<a name="Electrical_System"></a> Electrical System**